 A rug is a great way to add color, pattern, and personality to your little one’s nursery or bedroom.
 Use our guide to ensure you’re choosing the best rug for your space and lifestyle.

 There are certain pieces in our home that tend to garner a lot of attention, and the rug in Ella’s nursery is definitely high on that list.

 I absolutely loved everything about it, but Nick needed some convincing.
-He wasn’t sold on the idea of a rug in Ella’s nursery because her room already had wall to wall carpeting.
-But I knew a rug was the best way to add colour and personality to her neutral nursery.
+He wasn’t sold on the idea of a rug in Ella’s nursery because her room already had wall-to-wall carpeting.
+But I knew a rug was the best way to add colour and personality to her neutral space.
 So I thought it might be helpful to share what to consider when choosing a rug for a child’s bedroom or nursery to make sure you’re picking the best option for your space.

 Size and Shape

 First, you’ll need to consider the size and shape of the rug.
 If your child’s bedroom has hardwood floors you’ll likely want to choose a rug in a larger size as it will be providing a functional purpose as well.
 You’ll want to make sure the rug is big enough to anchor the furniture in the bedroom, this means the front legs of the crib and dresser or change table should be anchored on the rug.

 But if the bedroom is already carpeted and you’re choosing a rug purely for design aesthetics you’ll want to pick a rug that is small enough to provide a few inches of space between any furniture and the rug.
 As I mentioned, Ella’s bedroom already had wall to wall carpeting so I chose a smaller rug simply to add a bit of personality.
 To give you an idea of scale, Ella’s bedroom is 12′ x 12′ and the rug we chose is 5’6″ x 8’6″.